Aberdeen Western Peripheral Route: Junction 9: Blackdog

 The northern terminus of the AWPR, it is a roundabout interchange similar to South Kingswells junction; however it serves more unclassified routes.
 Access to Blackdog is provided here alongside the C1C that takes drivers to Potterton and Belhevie.
 Despite the remoteness of the junction, continual traffic flow from the A92 and the A90 can make this junction congested at times.
 The bypass and its restrictions end on arriving at Blackdog, from here motorists can continue north along the realigned A90 to Balmedie and Ellon or head south onto the detrunked A92 that will return to the city.

 Public transport

 In January 2019, two bus services were introduced on the AWPR by Stagecoach.
 Service 747 ran from Montrose to Ellon via Aberdeen Airport, with some services continuing to Peterhead.
 Service 757 ran from Newtonhill and Portlethen to the airport.
 In August 2019, it was announced that service 757 would be withdrawn.
 In April 2020, the 747 service between Stonehaven and the airport was withdrawn.
-There is now no public transport on the AWPR.
+There was no public transport using the AWPR until July 2025, when Ember announced route E11, which uses the Airport - Peterculter part of the road.